 This post may contain affiliate links.

 The past couple of years I have been experimenting with making homemade jams.
-If you are new to canning, it might seem a little overwhelming, but if you are interested in getting started in canning, making homemade jam is a great place to start.
+If you are new to canning, it might seem a little overwhelming, but if you are interested in getting started, canning plum blackberry jam is very easy, and a great place to start.

 I have made several batches of blackberry jam.
 It really only takes a couple cups of blackberries to make some great blackberry jam.
 This year I was able to pick my own blackberries (for free!) so I was excited to get started making some jam.